olkuka/PROI-projects/README.md

 # PROI-projects
-(Warsaw University of Technology) Object Oriented Programming in C++
+(Warsaw University of Technology) Object-oriented programming in C++